Nearly Optimal Latent State Decoding in Block MDPs: Beyond the -regularity Assumption

 The algorithm of the initial clustering will remain the same and we expect that its performance guarantees will still hold under the relaxed assumption.
 As for the analysis, equipped with Theorem \ref{thm:bernstein-1}, we can immediately obtain all the required concentration results to prove Theorem \ref{thm:initial-spectral}.

-\paragraph{Adapting the analaysis of the concentration of the trimmed matrix.} This will be the main part that requires changes in the proofs.
-First, all the concentration results used in proving Theorem \ref{thm:initial-spectral} that relied on Theorem \ref{thm:bernstein-restart} will be immediately obtain, by instead using Theorem \ref{thm:bernstein-1}.
+\paragraph{Adapting the analysis of the concentration of the trimmed matrix.} This will be the main part that requires changes in the proofs.
+First, all the concentration results used in proving Theorem \ref{thm:initial-spectral} that relied on Theorem \ref{thm:bernstein-restart} are actually very easily modified by instead using Theorem \ref{thm:bernstein-1}.
 We will only pay an additional price for the dependence on $S$ (which will not affect our results in terms of scaling in $n$).
 Second, our proof relied on the fact that the underlying Markov chains will visit each context $x \in \cX$ with a probability that is roughly of order $1/n$ within two steps.
 That is why we used a two-step conditioning (See Appendix \ref{app:preliminaries}).
 This can be easily fixed by instead using $(S^2 + 1)$-step conditioning.
 To this aim, we may define for all $a, t, h$, $\widetilde{N}_{a,t,h} = \EE[ \hat{N}_{a,t,h} \vert \hat{N}_{a,t,h-S^2-1}]$, and analyze the matrix differences

 whenever this is required in the proof instead of the odd and even terms, and then conclude by union bound.
 This will only come at a cost of $\poly(S) \ll n$ in the new concentration bounds (see Appendix \ref{app:trimming}).
 Finally, we will obtain the same results up to some minor technical details.